 2268.
 Kitchen Robot

-The table is a rectangle with the length l and width w.
-Robot starts at the point (xr, yr) and n bottles are located at points (xi, yi) (1 ≤ in).
-To collect a bottle robot must move to the point where the bottle is located, take it, and then bring to some point on the border of the table to dispose it.
-Robot can hold only one bottle at the moment and for simplicity of the control program it is allowed to release bottle only at the border of the table.
+The table is a rectangle of length l and width w.
+The robot starts at point (xr, yr), and n bottles are located at points (xi, yi) (1 ≤ in).
+To pick up a bottle, the robot must move to its location, grab it, then carry it to some point on the table boundary and release it.
+At any moment, the robot can hold only one bottle and may release it only at the boundary of the table.

 Input.
 The first line contains two integer numbers w and l (2 ≤ w, l ≤ 1000) – the width and the length of the table.

-The second line contains an integer number n (1 ≤ n ≤ 18) – the number of bottles on the table.
-Each of the following n lines contains two integer numbers xi and yi – coordinates of the i-th bottle (0 < xi < w, 0 < yi < l).
+The second line contains the number of bottles n (1 ≤ n ≤ 18).
+Each of the next n lines contains two integers xi and yi (0 < xi < w, 0 < yi < l) – the coordinates of the i-th bottle.
 No two bottles are located at the same point.

 Sample input